Get More Instagram Story Replies: 9 Strategies

 • Visual variety (don’t post 7 identical Stories)

-Mistake 5: Not following up Someone replies to your poll.
+Mistake 5: Not following up.
+Someone replies to your poll.
 Great!
 Now what?

 If you don’t follow up with a DM, you wasted the engagement.